GameServerManagers/LinuxGSM-Docs/Arma-3.md

   done
 done
 ```

-Now a simple directory listing should at least confirm the top-level folders have all been adjusted:
+All mods should now be in lowercase
 ```
 arma3server@gamebox3:~/serverfiles/mods$ ls
 @ace  @advancedrappelling  @advancedslingloading  @advancedtowing  @advancedurbanrappelling  @ares  @cba_a3  @rhsafrf  @rhsusaf
 ```

-The next step will be to adjust the modules line in the top-level `arma3server` script.
-The correct `mods=` line in the file that corresponds to the modules presented in the example above would read:
+Next ensure that all the mods are correctly named in the LinuxGSM config.
+Ensuring that that only the semicolons are escaped `\`.
 ```
 mods="mods/@ace\;mods/@advancedrappelling\;mods/@advancedslingloading\;mods/@advancedtowing\;mods/@advancedurbanrappelling\;mods/@ares\;mods/@cba_a3\;mods/@rhsafrf\;mods/@rhsusaf"
 ```
-Note that ONLY the semicolons are escaped.

 Start the server and check that your mods all have valid hashes.
 You should see something similar to the following in your gameserver log file:
 ```
 arma3server@gamebox3:~$ grep "List of mods" log/console/arma3-server-console.log  -A25
  1:21:05 ============================================================================================= List of mods ===============================================================================================